De30/grafana/docs/sources/administration/plugin-management/_index.md

 > **Note:** Revoking this RBAC role from some users, will prevent them from accessing app plugins.
 But granting this RBAC role to users will only allow them to see app plugins their organization role allows them to see.

-To prevent users from seeing an app plugin, refer to [this permissions scenarios]({{< relref "../roles-and-permissions/access-control/plan-rbac-rollout-strategy#prevent-viewers-from-accessing-an-app-plugin" >}}).
+To prevent users from seeing an app plugin, refer to [permissions scenarios]({{< relref "../roles-and-permissions/access-control/plan-rbac-rollout-strategy#prevent-viewers-from-accessing-an-app-plugin" >}}).

 ## Plugin catalog